Masha and the Bear: International versions

+Masha and the Bear left Universal Kids in the US on 1 January 2023, but cable TV providers like Charter Spectrum and DirecTV state that it is still there, and also streaming services like FuboTV, YouTube TV, Hulu with Live TV, and DirecTV Stream.
+The show returned to Universal Kids in the US on 4 August 2023 after seven months of being off the air.

 Spin-offs

 Masha's Tales

 A spin-off series to the show titled Masha's Tales is also available on Netflix.
 In the show Masha (voiced by a much older actress) tells classic Russian fairy tales as well as some Grimms' Fairy Tales to her toys.
 However, Masha makes up her own way of telling the stories (Such as putting a magical nutcracker who turns into a prince when she adapts Cinderella).
-She also mixes up the morals of the stories by often adding an additional ending so that way it could fit with what she's telling her toys.
-Masha's Tales premiered on Cartoon Network UK's sister pre-school channel, Cartoonito on June 20, 2016.
+She also mixes up the morals of the stories by often adding an additional ending so that way it could fit with what she is telling her toys.
+Masha's Tales premiered on Cartoon Network UK's sister pre-school channel, Cartoonito, on 20 June 2016.

 Debut dates listed per Treehouse TV:

 Masha's Spooky Stories

-Another spin-off of the Masha and the Bear franchise, Masha's Spooky Stories, premiered on Cartoonito UK and Netflix in October 2016.
+Masha's Spooky Stories premiered on Cartoonito UK and Netflix on Halloween 2016.

 Debuts dates listed are for English releases in Canada on Treehouse TV, original air dates in Russia unknown: